 It's never too early to project what the playoff bracket will look like in January, even after just one week.

-Through the season we'll guess what the NFL playoff picture will look like when the season ends.
+Through the season we'll try to guess what the NFL playoff picture will look like when the season ends.
+To see through which teams are for real, and which are going to collapse despite their great early-season record.
 You might be 6-2 at the halfway mark, but that doesn't mean you'll be standing on top of your division at the end.
 It's important to note this is our ever-changing prediction of how we think things will play out and not necessarily a current plugging-in of teams with the corresponding records.

 Think of it as "bracketology" for the pigskin set.